Urban Renewal photographs

 Black and white image of inspector writing in notepad in basement surrounded by debris.

-Notes written on the back of the photographs sometimes indicate the reason the building or property was being assessed by the Works Department and occasionally list the name of the property-owner and/or the person who made the complaint about its unsightliness.
-This information is captured in the description accompanying each photograph in the Archives Database.
+Notes written on the back of the photographs sometimes indicate the reason the building or property was being assessed by the Works Department and occasionally list the name of the property owner and/or the person who made the complaint about its unsightliness.
+When present, this information is captured in the description accompanying the photograph in the Archives Database.
 Otherwise, details about why a specific building or property was photographed by the Works Department may be found by searching through minutes for the Committee on Works.
 Their minutes show that thousands of demolitions were ordered between 1958 and 1965.

 Urban renewal changes the face of Halifax